aasenknut/interpreter/README.md

-This is the *Glox* language.
-(parsing expressions)

-To say that this is inspired by *Nystrom, B. (2015), Crafting Interpreters*, would be the understatement of the year.
+This is essentially a port of the Lox languages interpreter, from Java to Go, found in *Nystrom, B. (2015), Crafting Interpreters*,

 Some notes on the features of the language:
 - *Lexer*.
 Only single byte characters.